GoogleCloudPlatform/cloud-opensource-java/boms/cloud-oss-bom/RELEASING.md

 ## Retrying a failed release

-If the GIthub steps succeed--PR created, etc.--but the Rapid release fails, you can run this command from a g4 client to retry the Rapid build witout going all the way back to the beginning:
+If the Github steps succeed--PR created, version tagged, etc.--but the Rapid release fails, you can run this command from a g4 client to retry the Rapid build witout going all the way back to the beginning: